 The formal higher education system of Finland is the 7-3-2-2 pattern.
 The university takes two years in vocational or technical education and finally two-year pre-tertiary education.
 Finland also has several public as well as private universities that have enabled accessibility of higher education to students.

-The two-year Master's Degree Programme in Early Language Education for Intercultural Communication (120 ECTS) is offered jointly by the University... [+]
+The two-year Master's Degree Programme in Early Language Education for Intercultural Communication (120 ECTS) is offered by the School of Applied Educational Science and Teacher Education. [+]

 Master in Early Language Education for Intercultural Communication